Let’s first answer the question: what is a suffix?

 -astro, -astra, -astri, -astre

-Not very common, but it is sometimes appended to adjectives to give them a pejorative shade.
-Colors are an exception,
+Not very common, but it is sometimes added to adjectives to give them a pejorative tone.
+Colors are an exception.

 Furbo, furbastro